 Trust Takes Time

 Many studies have shown that the slower your site loads, the less trustworthy you appear.
 A percentage of visitors will abandon your site and never return.
-Some will stick around, but will build up negative emotions and connotations with your site.
-VPS hosting can help with speed, but your web developer can also work wonders.
-Make sure responsive design and mobile readiness are taken care of, and always be checking to see how you can increase your loading speed.
+Some will stick around, but will build up negative emotions and connotations with your site as their frustrations around slow page load times increase.

 Another tell-tale sign that you’re untrustworthy?
 A low quality site overall.
-This can include an outdated theme or layout, typos, or using the wrong voice with your online content.
+This can include a broken theme or layout, typos, or using the wrong voice with your online content.
 Maybe you have old information on your site, it’s tough to navigate, or you have annoying pop-ups.
-If your site reads as low quality, that means your business reads as low quality.
-A lack of trust is inherent.
+If your site reads as low quality, that means your business reads as low quality and a lack of trust is inherent.
 When’s the last time you updated your site?
-If you can’t remember, it’s time for a major overhaul.
+If you can’t remember, it’s time for an overhaul.

 Stand Out in the Right Ways

-Search engine optimization (SEO) can also play a big role in building trust.
+Search engine optimization can also play a big role in building trust.
 Your clients may or may not know what this means.
-However, especially if you’re a local business who benefits from local SEO (LSEO), think about it.
+However, especially if you’re a local business who benefits from local SEO, think about it.
 What happens if you’re one of the only kundalini yoga studios in Midtown, USA?
-When someone Googles “kundalini Midtown” and you don’t even show up on the first page of Google results, 1) they may never find you and 2) if they do, they’ll wonder why you’re so far down in the search results.
+When someone Googles “kundalini Midtown” and you don’t even show up on the first page of Google results, (1) they may never find you; and (2) if they do, they’ll wonder why you’re so far down in the search results.